jasonLaster/emily/src/bios/mj-hegar.md

   "twitter": "https://twitter.com/emilyslist",
   "website": "",
   "youtube": "",
-  "keywords": []
+  "keywords": ["Veteran"]
 }

 import Video from "../Video"

 ## A veteran and advocate for working families

-MJ Hegar is an Air Force combat veteran running to fight for Texas working families in Congress.
+MJ Hegar is an **Air Force combat veteran** running to fight for Texas working families in Congress.
 Raised in Texas’ Hill Country, MJ grew up dreaming of serving our country as a military pilot.
 After graduating from the University of Texas at Austin, she enlisted in the Air Force and began training to fly.

 - MJ went on to serve three tours in Afghanistan as a **rescue helicopter pilot** until her helicopter was shot down by enemy fire.
 She was **awarded a Purple Heart** and Distinguished Flying Cross with Valor for her bravery and heroism.